wsuduce/QH_submission_package/manuscript/QH_Paper_V2_REVIEWER_READY.md

 ### Prediction Philosophy

 We report central values with uncertainties propagated from (α, β, γ, δ, ε) and astrophysical inputs.
 Deviations from these bands will constrain (and potentially disfavor) the scale-dependent corrections.
 We provide scaling relations so that tests can be performed for any mass/redshift realized by ongoing surveys.

+**Test conditions:** Ringdown overtone predictions require S/N ≥ 5 and a* ≲ 0.7; Euclid BAO results are reported as fractional distance-indicator shifts; DESI constraints apply to background fits with standard calibrations and priors, with early-time physics unchanged.

 ### 5.1 LIGO O4/O5 (2025–2026): Gravitational‑wave forecasts